ROCm/rocBLAS/docs/source/contributing.rst

         model.func();

   The former denotes the rocBLAS arguments as a list which is passed as a variadic template argument, and whose properties are known and can be optimized at compile-time, and which can be passed on as arguments to other templates, while the latter requires creating a dynamically-allocated runtime object which must be interpreted at runtime, such as by using ``switch`` statements on the arguments.
 The ``switch`` statement will need to list out and handle every possible argument, while the template solution simply passes the argument as another template argument, and hence can be resolved at compile-time.

+23. Automatically-generated files should always go into ``build/`` directories, and should not go into source directories (even if marked ``.gitignore``).
+The CMake philosophy is such that you can create any ``build/`` directory, run ``cmake`` from there, and then have a self-contained build environment which will not touch any files outside of it.

+24. The ``library/include`` subdirectory of rocBLAS, to be distinguished from the ``library/src/include`` subdirectory, shall consist only of C-compatible header files for public rocBLAS APIs.
+It should not include internal APIs, even if they are used in other projects, e.g., rocSOLVER, and the headers must be compilable with a C compiler, and must use ``.h`` extensions.